scottdejonge/scottdejonge.github.io/pages/projects.md

 order: 30
 permalink: /projects
 title: Projects
+headline: Some of my projects & experiments
-description: "A collection of projects and experiments for efficiency, exploration, and fun."
+description: "A collection of projects & experiments for efficiency, exploration, & fun."
 ---